espressif/esp-at/docs/en/AT_Command_Examples/websocket_at_examples.rst

    Note:

    - You can verify if the SNTP server is functioning correctly by checking whether the SNTP-synchronized time matches the actual current time.
+   - The purpose of setting the time is to verify the validity period of the certificates during TLS authentication.

 #.
 Connect the PC to the same router which {IDF_TARGET_NAME} is connected to.